axonivy-market/pdf-box/pdf-box-product/README.md

 ## Demo

-Experience the capabilities of the library through our interactive demo process:
+The PDF Box Utils includes comprehensive demo processes showcasing all available functionality:

 ### 1. PDF to Image Conversion
 Convert your PDF documents into a collection of images in just a few steps:
 1. **Upload**: Select your PDF file.
 2. **Configure**: Choose your desired image format (e.g., PNG, JPG).
-3. **Download**: Click "Convert And Download" to receive a ZIP file containing all pages as images.
+3. **Download**: Click the "Convert And Download" button to receive a ZIP file containing all pages as images.

 ![Convert to images](images/convert-to-images.png)